 Are you aged between 16 and 25 years?
 Do you want to challenge yourself, learn how to lead a team and improve your chances on the career ladder at the same time?
-If you can answer yes to these questions, you should be on our Youth Leadership @ Sea scheme.

 The Leadership @ Sea programme has been specifically designed to equip you with life skills that will help propel you forward in your future career.
 The programme builds confidence through experience, giving you the opportunity to lead a team made up of a wide age range and of different physical abilities.
 The experience challenges your leadership and communication skills and improves your understanding of different people’s strengths and abilities, ultimately enabling you to become a better leader and team player.
 The JST’s Youth Leadership at Sea is an accredited Duke of Edinburgh Gold Award residential programme: